amanda-reed/DATA146/project1.md

 #### Describe the apply() function from the pandas library.
 What is its purpose?
 Using apply() to various class objects is an alternative (potentially preferable approach) to writing what other type of command?
 Why do you think apply() could be a preferred approach?

 The apply() function from the pandas library is used to apply a certain function to all rows or columns in a data frame.
-Arguments within the command determine what function, either from previous code, another library, or a lamda function, as well as where to apply the function.
+Arguments within the command determine what function, either from previous code, another library, or a lamda function, is used as well as where to apply the function.
 This function is an alternative to applying a for loop to a series of data.
 Using apply() is more concise and may be faster in some cases.

 #### Also describe an alternative approach to filtering the number of columns in a data frame.
 Instead of using .iloc, what other approach might be used to select, filter and assign a subset number of variables to a new data frame?